 Happolati is the name of the new restaurant in the revered dining location at St. Olavs Plass 2 in Oslo, which formerly hosted the one-Michelin starred restaurant Ylajali.
-Defining the concept at Happolati is a challenge, but I’ve decided to call it Asian inspired gourmet in a magic wrapping.
-The wrapping is both the interior design of the place as much as the presentation of the food.
+The new concept is elevated Asian street food, and the Asian inspiration is also evident in the interior design.
 I was amazed at how beautiful this new eatery has turned out.
-Not that the old venue of restaurant Ylajali wasn’t pretty with its Hamsun-esque look, but Happolati takes it to the next level.
-A magic level.
+Not that the old venue of restaurant Ylajali wasn’t pretty, with its Hamsun-esque look, but Happolati takes it to the next level.

 The head chefs at Happolati are Rune Bjørneng and Mads Kjøllmoen.
 Rune and Mads spent their last days in the food bar of Arakataka before they ventured off on a one-month inspirational trip to the hidden corners of Asia.
-On the streets of Taipei, Shanghai and Tokyo they prepared for their next adventure, which awaited back home in Oslo.
-Onboard the Happolati team they have a bunch of experienced people, like the restaurant manager Linnea Björk and Simon Zimmermann who was head sommelier at Ylajali.
-Zimmermann also won the Norwegian sommelier championship in 2015 and part of the prize he received was to make his own wine.
-I was fortunate enough to try a glass from that wine when he made a guest appearance at the wine bar Territoriet.
+On the streets of Taipei, Shanghai, and Tokyo they prepared for their next adventure, which awaited back home in Oslo.
+The front of house team at Happolati are experienced people like restaurant manager Linnea Björk (formerly of Arakataka) and sommelier Simon Zimmermann (formerly of Ylajali).
+Zimmermann also won the Norwegian sommelier championship in 2015.

-The wonderful interior was planned and designed by Anderssen & Voll.
-I’m truly impressed at what they have done with the place.
-Torbjørn Anderssen and Espen Voll have managed the impossible, which is to preserve the beautiful, old ambiance of the previous restaurant Ylajali, and combine it with a new and modern look.
+The interior was planned and designed by Anderssen & Voll.
+I’m impressed by what they have done with the place.
+Torbjørn Anderssen and Espen Voll have managed to preserve the beautiful, old ambiance of the previous restaurant Ylajali, and combine it with a new and modern look.
 It’s clearly Asian-inspired, just like the food, but still very Scandinavian.
 In that sense, the interior actually tells you something about the dining experience you are about to indulge in.
-The design reminds me of the new restaurant Kadeau in Copenhagen, and something about the huge art-piece on the wall brought my memory back to restaurant Amass as well.
+To some degree, the design reminds me of the new restaurant Kadeau in Copenhagen, and something about the huge art-piece on the wall brought my memory back to restaurant Amass as well.

 Are you inspired to visit Happolati?
 Please leave a comment below.